DeepHiveMind/AWS_GraphDB_AWS-API-GW_AWS-Lambda_Visualization_Pipeline/README.md

 **Why so much- Let me explain!**

- - **Since Amazon Neptune instance can't be accessed outside the VPC, we are using AWS Lambda function in VPC.
-This AWS Lambda function is accessed through the proxy created and exposed to internet using Amazon API Gateway.

- - This project creates **RESTful interface on Neptune DB** by using the AWS Lambda function to access this data and expose it over RESTful interface through Amazon API Gateway.
+ - **Since Amazon Neptune instance can't be accessed outside the VPC, we are using AWS Lambda function in VPC**.
+This AWS Lambda function is accessed through the proxy created and exposed to internet using Amazon API Gateway. i.e., This project creates **RESTful interface on Neptune DB** by using the AWS Lambda function to access this data and expose it over RESTful interface through Amazon API Gateway.

- - Once the proxy is exposed, we can access the APIs from Javascript code being executed from Amazon S3 (static website).
+ - Once the proxy is exposed, we can access the APIs from Javascript code being executed/hosted from Amazon S3 (static website).

 ## Additional Note: